andrewmunsell/lfx-light-manager/README.md

 **Parameters**

-- `Number` - Starting LED to set.
-Inclusive.
+- `Number` - Start of the range to set, inclusive.
-- `Number` - Ending LED to set.
-Exclusive.
+- `Number` - End of the range to set, exclusive.
 - `Number` - Red value from 0 to 255
 - `Number` - Green value from 0 to 255
 - `Number` - Blue value from 0 to 255